WannabeSmith/wannabesmith.github.io/index.md

 Before coming to CMU, I studied math and statistics at the University of Waterloo in Canada.

-I am broadly interested in statistical theory and methodology under weak assumptions, often in adaptive and sequential settings.
-For example, I focus on
+I am broadly interested in statistical theory, often with an eye towards nonparametric inference in adaptive and sequential settings.
-* anytime-valid sequential inference,
-* nonparametric methods,
-* causal inference,
-* reinforcement learning, and
-* differential privacy.

 ---